GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 using System;
 using RootName.Core.States;

-// The namespace of the any scripts for a StateMachine should always match its file/folder location. namespace RootName.Runtime.States.ExampleStates
+// The namespace of the any scripts for a State Machine should always match its file/folder location. namespace RootName.Runtime.States.ExampleStates
 {
     // All State definitions must inherit from the IState interface for type-safety.
-    // This prevents us from mixing up different States from other StateMachines. internal class ExampleState : IState
+    // This prevents us from mixing up different States from other State Machines. internal class ExampleState : IState
     {
         // We must provide a method for returning the type of FiniteState that this State uses.
-        // This concludes the enforcement of type-safety for our StateMachine
+        // This concludes the enforcement of type-safety for our State Machine
         // within our enumless state definition.
         public Type GetFiniteStateType()
         {